Tyne Bridge: Construction

+Local civil engineer T M Webster's 1921 proposal for a high level bridge to align with the Great North Road was agreed by the Newcastle and Gateshead Corporations in 1924 with a substantial Government subsidy to alleviate unemployment on Tyneside.

-The Tyne Bridge was designed by Mott, Hay and Anderson, comparable to their Sydney Harbour Bridge version.
+The Tyne Improvement Commissioners required the bridge to have no river piers and full navigational clearance during and after its construction with no obstructions in the river bed, necessitating the single-span bridge design featuring a parabolic arch.
+The Bridge was designed by Mott, Hay and Anderson, comparable to their Sydney Harbour Bridge version.
 These bridges derived their design from the Hell Gate Bridge in New York City.

-The Dorman Long team was also notable for including Dorothy Buchanan, the first female member of the Institution of Civil Engineers, joining in 1927; in addition to her contribution to the Tyne Bridge, she served as part of the team for the Sydney Harbour Bridge and the Lambeth Bridge in London.
+Work started on the "New Tyne Bridge" in August 1925, with Dorman Long acting as the building contractors.
+Cantilevering was undertaken progressively from each side of the river using cables, cradles and cranes to build the parabolic arch, which would then suspend the road deck underneath.
+The Dorman Long team included Dorothy Buchanan, the first female member of the Institution of Civil Engineers, joining in 1927; she also served as part of the team for the Sydney Harbour Bridge and the Lambeth Bridge in London.

-The bridge on the 2 February 1928.